 How is polyuria treated?

 Treatment for polyuria depends on the cause.
 If you have a condition that causes you polyuria, your condition will be treated.
 If you have a medicine that causes your polyuria, your medicine may need to be changed.

 - Limit caffeine and alcohol.
 These may make your polyuria worse.

 - Drink enough liquids.
 Polyuria can lead to dehydration.
 Ask your healthcare provider how much liquids you should drink each day.

 - Keep track of how often and how much you urinate.
 Your healthcare provider may also ask you to keep track of the type of liquids you drink each day.
-Ask him how to measure the amount you urinate.
+Ask your provider how to measure the amount you urinate.